johnh0425/CSE_151A_Project/README.md

 ### Possible next model:
 From the results we have collected, we are considering implementing a decision tree because this model ignores class imbalance which fits our problem.

+## Milestone 4
+Going into Milestone 4 our goals were to reduce the number of features and polish up the preprocessing as well find a way to deal with the class imabalance present in our data.

+### Preprocessing

+### Model
+For this model we attempted to try 2 different methods.
+We tried a KNN model using oversampling due to our data having a heavy class imbalance but that ended up not being successful due to issues with the class balance being too significant and an overabundance of features.
+The 2nd model we tried was a decision tree that used oversampling and a train-test split of 80-20.
+This gave us a testing accuracy of 61%.

+### Training Error vs. Testing Error
+- Training Error =
+- Testing Error =
+This places our model

+### Conclusion